fangchun007/CarND-Extended-Kalman-Filter-Project/README_SRC.md

 ## Introduction

-For safety reasons, it is important for a self-driving vehicle to estimate or predict the states of nearby moving objects.
+For safety reasons, it is important for a self-driving vehicle to estimate and predict the states of nearby moving objects.
 To this aim, most of self-driving cars are equipped with cameras, lidars and radars to obtain real time data.
-In this project, we discuss methods that can be used to improve the accuracy of estimation and prediction of states of nearby moving objects, if we only utilize the lidar and radar measurements.
+In this project, we discuss methods that can be used to improve the accuracy of estimation on states of nearby moving objects, when only lidar and radar measurements were used.

 [//]: # (Image References)
 [image1]: ./pictures/EKF_fig3.png